Select the right marketplace software in less time with a free B2B marketplace RFP templateDownload Now

 What is a B2B Marketplace?

-A B2B marketplace brings together many B2B buyers and sellers on one website so that they can perform transactions.
-B2B (business-to-business) denotes transactions between businesses, so the shopping experience of B2B marketplaces must meet the supply and purchasing needs of businesses.
+A B2B marketplace is an online platform that brings together B2B buyers and sellers on one website so that they can perform transactions.
+B2B (business-to-business) denotes transactions between businesses, so the shopping experience of marketplaces must meet the supply and purchasing needs of businesses.

 B2B marketplaces can be described in different ways.
-They are sometimes referred to as B2B procurement websites, sourcing portals, purchasing platforms, multi-vendor marketplaces, supplies catalogs, and more.
+They are sometimes referred to as B2B e-procurement websites, sourcing portals, purchasing platforms, multi-vendor marketplaces, supplies catalogs, and more.

 Sourcing, procurement, and vendor management (SPVM) professionals love the versatility of marketplaces.
 Buyers can fulfill a variety of their purchasing needs with a single onboarding process and maintain a central record of purchases and quotes.
-Sellers can increase their revenue by reaching customers they might otherwise miss, and marketplace operators can make money from commissions, subscriptions, listing fees, and more.
+Sellers can increase their revenue by reaching customers they might otherwise miss, and marketplace operators can make money from new revenue models, like commissions, subscriptions, listing fees, and more.

 Business Benefits of a Multi-Vendor B2B Marketplace Platform